Multi-field Cuscuton Cosmology: Cosmological Perturbations

 \section{Cosmological Perturbations}

 In this part, we investigate the dynamical stability of the cosmological scalar perturbations in multi-field Cuscuton gravity.
 The set up we used here is inspired by the one proposed in Ref. \cite{gong2011covariant,Elliston:2012ab}.
-At the perturbation level, we assume $\phi^a = \phi_0^a + \delta\phi^a$ in which the sclar perturbation $\delta \phi^a$ can be expressed as a power series of $Q^{a}$ in the covariant form \cite{gong2011covariant,Elliston:2012ab}, \textit{i.e.},
+At the perturbation level, we assume $\phi^a = \phi_0^a + \delta\phi^a$ where $\delta \phi^a$ are the scalar perturbations.
+Similar to the Riemann normal coordinates \cite{trofimov2002riemannian,petrov1969phys,muller1997closed}, these perturbations can be expressed as a power series of the tangent vector $Q^{a}$ to the geodesic trajectory in the field space.
+Therefore, one can cosider the below covariant form for scalar perturbations \cite{gong2011covariant,Elliston:2012ab}.